The Most Accurate, Robust Climatology

 Data on the Market

 Climatology is the statistical representation of weather over time.
 With OnPoint Climatology, discover how your business/customers respond during average (mean) conditions and how they respond during departures from normal (standard deviations).

 Also reveal frequency of occurrence for specific weather parameters such as precipitation or extreme temperatures.
 Frequency of occurrence insights reveal how often certain conditions occur at your location of interest.
 For example, how often it snows within the range of 1 to 2 inches or how many times it typically rains on a given day.
 This information is extremely useful for business planning.
 For instance, a road salt distributor is more concerned with how many unique snow events are “normal” on a particular day than with how many inches it is likely to snow on said day.

-OnPoint Climatology can be used in combination with OnPoint Past weather and Forecast data to identify and rank departures from normal.
-For example, by differencing the OnPoint Forecast of temperature with the associated OnPoint Climatology mean, customers are able to produce a forecast of temperatures in terms of departure from normal.
+OnPoint Climatology can be used in combination with OnPoint Weather to identify and rank departures from normal.
+For example, pairing temperature forecasts from OnPoint Weather with the associated OnPoint Climatology temperature means can yield forecasted anomalies.
+Departures from normal can have significant influence on consumer behavior and business operations.

 Our revelations take the guesswork out of organizational decisions that may be affected by changes in weather.
 For example, sales of iced coffee accelerate during abnormally high temperatures and drop during unseasonably cool ones.
 Therefore, cafes using OnPoint Climatology can drive efficiencies by planning inventory and staff schedules accordingly during periods of anomalies.

 OnPoint Climatology is also useful as a long-range forecasting tool.
 The majority of forecasts can only provide a reliable outlook of 7 to 10 days, after which point certain weather parameters such as wind and cloud cover become less accurate.
 More advanced projections may be able to look forward a few weeks with some detail, but beyond that, long-range forecasts tend to be even less precise.